 One of these guys broke into my house early one morning after turning up to one of my seminars the previous evening.
 Strangely, I found him destroying my vacuum cleaner looking for alien stuff, babbling about how he knew that I was part of “The Conspiracy”.

 I expressed great interest in his nasal implant.
 Then I went and got my meat cleaver and rubber gloves.

 10. Religious Delusions.

-One psychology student friend of mine experienced a relatively short-lived psychosis by combining excessive amounts of LSD and amphetamine with Qabalistic ritual and a gross misinterpretation of the works of Aleister Crowley.
+One psychology student, a friend of mine, experienced a relatively short-lived psychosis by combining excessive amounts of LSD and amphetamine with Qabalistic ritual and a gross misinterpretation of the works of Aleister Crowley.